TOPDyn/TOPDyn/README.md

 Can be found [here](https://topdyn.readthedocs.io/en/latest/).

 Need help?
 Have any question, or wish to ask for a missing feature?
-Open a issue (or send an [email](ana.rocha@mopt.com.br)).
+Open a issue.

 ## Authors